School Counselor Resources

 - May 1: Priority enrollment deposit deadline

 - FAFSA: 002228

-Make Wheelock a part of your High School's Book Award program!
-Learn more about the Wheelock Book Award here.
+Thank you for making Wheelock a part of your High School's Book Award program!
+We are no longer accepting book award requests for 2017.
+You can Learn more about this year's Wheelock Book Award here.

 Wheelock hosts a variety of visits for both guidance counselors and prospective students.
 Given our location down the street from Fenway Park, a visit to Wheelock is an excellent opportunity to explore not only our campus, but also the history, culture, and entertainment offerings that are right outside our door.